 ACMMG043 – Describe the features of three-dimensional objects

-Samples: Three dimensional shapes in the environment.
+Samples: Environmental objects 1.
 Predicting the movement of objects -roll/slide.

 4.GM.2 – Sort objects and two- and three-dimensional shapes by two features simultaneously